 - Take your time

 Coming to terms with a loss does not happen overnight.
-Take the time that you need to make sure you are able to manage your bereavement properly.
+Take the time that you need to make sure you’re able to process your bereavement properly.

 What is bereavement?

-Bereavement is the feeling of mourning or grief after the death of a loved one or somebody close to you.
-When somebody dies, there will be a period during which many people might feel and respond differently as they take time to come to terms with the loss of that person.
+Bereavement is the feeling of grief, loss or mourning when somebody close to you dies.
+When someone dies, people will feel and respond differently as they take time to come to terms with the loss of that person.

-There is no right or wrong way for people to feel when they lose somebody: some people will cope perfectly fine and be able to resume as normal, some will struggle for some time, and others may be deeply affected by the loss.
-It is important to understand that it is completely normal to have strong feelings afterwards, and they might include:
+There is no right or wrong way for people to feel when they lose somebody.
+Some people will be able to resume life as normal, some will struggle for some time, while others may be deeply affected by the loss.

 Saying goodbye to loved ones

-Saying goodbye to loved ones after they have passed away is an important process.
-It is not just an important part of the grieving process and a way to get closure, but an opportunity to celebrate their life.
-Celebrations can include:
+Saying goodbye to loved ones after they have passed away is an important part of the grieving process, a way to get closure, and an opportunity to celebrate their life.